mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 var c : B = b

-In this case variable c is made a copy of b and they can be independently changed.
+In this case variable c is made as a copy of b and they can be independently changed.

-With functions as first class citizens we can create structures like this:
+With functions as first class citizens they are just types and we can create structures where a function takes a function as input and returns a function as its output.

 typealias Output = (Int) -> Int

 typealias Input = (Int, String, float) -> Bool

 func doSomething(Input) -> (SomeType) { }

-A final property with functions is that they fit very well with multicore architectures, as we can execute them in their own threads in a safe way.
+Another nice property that comes with functions is that they fit very well with multicore architectures, as we can execute them in their own threads in a safe way.
 Swift provides as an example a library called the Grand Dispatch that make concurrent programming using mulicore's a simpler feat than raw threads programming has proved to be.

 Entities are defined as objects known defined by their identity and their lineage.
 They are most often best implemented as a reference type (class).
 Their identity should come from their standing in the business, and they should just conform to a protocol as illustrated below.